zzzprojects/learn-orm/tutorials/dapper-contrib/read-data.md

 }
 ```

-In the `Program` class, define the static variable which contains the connection string of the database.
+In the `Program` class, define the static variable, which contains the connection string of the database.

 ```csharp
 static string ConnectionString = @"Data Source=(localdb)\ProjectsV13;Initial Catalog=BookStoreContext;Integrated Security=True;";